Mon October 10, 2011

 World Cafe Looks Back: Elvis Costello

-Throughout the month of October, we're celebrating the 20th anniversary of World Cafe.
-Each day, we'll revisit some of the best and most memorable interviews of the past 20 years.
+Throughout the month of October, we celebrated the 20th anniversary of World Cafe by revisiting some of the best and most memorable interviews of the past 20 years.

 Monday's session of World Cafe is dedicated to Elvis Costello, a London native who's been reinventing what it means to be a rock musician since 1970.
 Spanning punk, new wave, underground rock and even bluegrass, Costello has more than 30 studio albums to his name, and has collaborated with many of the world's most talented musicians.